Microsoft Azure Logo

 Microsoft Azure Logo 2017-2018

-In 2017, a new platform manifesto was released, and along with it – a modified logo, an image of two asymmetric figures.
-On the right, as before, is the cloud’s name, but now it is abbreviated to the word “Azure.”
+In 2017, a new platform manifesto and a modified logo, an image of two asymmetric figures, were released.
+As before, the cloud’s name is on the right, but now it is abbreviated as “Azure.”
 The color has become much darker.

-The Microsoft Azure collection of services can be recognized by the logo, consisting of two complex polygons.
+The Microsoft Azure collection of services is recognized by its logo, which consists of two complex polygons.
 Its design is very similar to the style of Microsoft Office icons.
-Also, the graphic element vaguely resembles the capital letter “A.” But this is not an obvious association: in most cases, figures are perceived as an unusual and meaningless abstraction.
+Also, the graphic element vaguely resembles the capital letter “A.” But this is not an obvious association: in most cases, figures are perceived as unusual and meaningless abstractions.

 Microsoft Azure Symbol

-Typography choices follow Microsoft’s visual identity, which is why the word “Azure” is spelled out in the typeface Segoe.
+Typography choices follow Microsoft’s visual identity, which is why “Azure” is spelled out in the typeface Segoe.
 This font was developed in 1975 and is owned by Monotype Imaging Corporation.
-It is very similar to Adria Grotesk Light, Mr Eaves XL Modern Regular, and Quiet Sans Light.
-It is worth noting that Microsoft just bought a license for Segoe, which means that neither it nor its products can boast its original identity.
-Countless other brands in the world use the same typeface for their logos.
+It resembles Adria Grotesk Light, Mr. Eaves XL Modern Regular, and Quiet Sans Light.
+It is worth noting that Microsoft just bought a license for Segoe, meaning neither it nor its products can retain their original identity.
+Countless other brands worldwide use the same typeface for their logos.

 The color scheme is also non-unique.
-The abstract figures and the lettering are painted in a deep blue-blue hue (# 005bdb).
+The abstract figures and lettering are painted in a deep blue (#005bdb).
 Previously, it was replaced by a lighter azure color.
-Despite this, Microsoft Azure has a very recognizable style and stands out from other cloud platforms.
+Despite this, Microsoft Azure has a recognizable style and stands out from other cloud platforms.

 2018 – today